raygun101/MarkupKit/README.md

         <UILabel text="Page 3" textAlignment="center"/>
     </LMPageView>

-Page views are commonly used as the bottom layer in a layer view; a layer containing a `UIPageControl` is typically placed above the page view to reflect the current page number.
 MarkupKit adds a `currentPage` property to `UIScrollView` that can be used to easily synchronize the scroll view's page index with the index shown by the page control; for example:

     func scrollViewDidEndDecelerating(_ scrollView: UIScrollView) {
         pageControl.currentPage = scrollView.currentPage
     }

-Layer views are discussed in more detail later.
+MarkupKit's extensions to `UIScrollView` are discussed in more detail later.

 `LMPageView` is available in iOS only.
 See [LMPageView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMPageView.h) for more information.